uos-gbp/mir_robot-release/README.md

 You can chose between binary and source install below.
 If you don't want to modify the source, the binary install is preferred (if `mir_robot` binary packages are available for your ROS distro).
-The instructions below use the ROS distro `melodic` as an example; if you use a different distro (e.g.  `noetic`), replace all occurrences of the string `melodic` by your distro name in the instructions.
+The instructions below use the ROS distro `noetic` as an example; if you use a different distro (e.g.  `melodic`), replace all occurrences of the string `noetic` by your distro name in the instructions.

 ### Preliminaries